SR 11 – 7 Regulations

 Model Risk Management (MRM)

-Model Risk Management (MRM) is a process that involves identifying, assessing, and managing risks that could impact the accuracy or performance of a model.
+Model Risk Management (MRM) in AI models is a process that involves identifying, assessing, and managing risks that could impact the accuracy or performance of a model.
 MRM is a subset of Governance, Risk, and Compliance (GRC) that deals specifically with the risks associated with models.

-MRM requires a combination of data science, ML engineering, and risk management practices to help organizations design and implement procedures to ensure the accuracy, robustness, and reliability of their data science models.
+MRM in AI models requires a combination of data science, ML engineering, and risk management practices to help organizations design and implement procedures to ensure the accuracy, robustness, and reliability of their data science models.

-To do this, organizations need to have a clear understanding of the potential risks associated with ML models and develop a framework that mitigates and manages the risks of the deployed models.
+To do this, organizations need to have a clear understanding of the potential risks associated with AI models and develop a framework that mitigates and manages the risks of the deployed models.

 SR 11-7